A Word About Our Founder

 The company Nick founded now employs over 170 talented individuals and operates from a 45,000 square foot facility in Chatsworth, CA. Nick was joined at the beginning of Dytran by three of his children who today serve as Officers and Directors (Michael Change, President, David Change, Vice President, Technical Director, and Anne Hackney, Chief Financial Officer).
 Under the leadership of this next-generation executive team, Dytran has expanded its product line beyond piezoelectric technology to include DC-MEMS based accelerometers, digital output, USB-powered triaxial accelerometers, and the highly innovative bus-based sensor communication and machinery diagnostic platform CAN-MD™ (Controller Area Network - Machinery Diagnostic).
 Dytran continues to spur exciting sensor technology innovations for others to follow!

-Nick is now retired, but he still comes to the Dytran campus 2-3 days a week to keep in touch with the latest developments.
-His last designs (the "World's Smallest" single axis IEPE accelerometer, Model 3224A, and the ultra-miniature IEPE triaxial Model 3133A) are both top-sellers for Dytran.
+Nick is now retired, but his last designs (the "World's Smallest" single axis IEPE accelerometer, Model 3224A, and the ultra-miniature IEPE triaxial Model 3133A) are both top-sellers for Dytran.
 Nick's tenacity, inventiveness, customer-oriented approach, and "can-do" attitude helped make Dytran the company it is today.
 Our people, products and policies reflect that tradition and we look forward to serving you!